 - 90+ key account clients

 - 200 projects including EDF, Total, Renault, JCDecaux, Marques Avenue or BPCE

-Toucan’s Small Apps are mobile, user friendly, easy to implement and integrated in existing IS.
-Everything needed for operational excellence in HR, Marketing, Finance, Sales and Executive Management.
+Toucan’s Small Apps are mobile, user-friendly, easy to implement and integrated in existing IS and contain everything needed for operational excellence in HR, Marketing, Finance, Sales and Executive Management.